Posted by Pure E-Liquids on 11th May 2023

 Optical Alarms

-An optical alarm is the most likely to set off the smoke detector because of the way it detects smoke.
 Inside the alarm are optical light beams and when smoke, or vapour enters the alarm and breaks the beam, the alarm will sound.

-The issue here is that optical alarms are not specifically looking for smoke, it’s anything in the air that breaks the infrared beam.
 Granted you’ve got a little more leeway with vapour than you do with cigarette smoke, but it isn’t uncommon for these alarms to be triggered by vaping.
-It’s also worthwhile considering that hotel alarms are likely to be more sensitive than the ones you’re used to having at home.

 Ionization Detectors

 Ionization smoke detectors work differently to optical alarms as they use a small amount of radioactive material which works alongside charged plates to create a current between them.
-The idea is that the air between them in this setup is ‘Ionized’ and a current forms between the two plates.

-Smoke particles break this current and specifically smoke particles, so vapour is very unlikely to set off the alarm.
 However, it is not completely unknown and various stories in recent years have emerged where vaping near an ionized smoke detector has indeed set it off.

 Heat Based Detectors

 These are not seen very much anymore in crowded or sensitive areas as typically they take longer to trigger the alarm as it’s relying only on heat from a fire reaching it.
-You’re more likely to find a heat alarm in a kitchen than in a hotel room.

 Because it relies solely on heat detection, and vapour isn’t hot, it’s very unlikely that vaping even directly into a heat alarm would set it off.